 Step 2: Buff Out Stains and Abrasions

 Matte-finished solid surface showers can last for decades when properly taken care of, yet occasionally you may get a stain on the surface or an abrasion from regular daily use.
-To take out these issues, you can buff them away using a regular scouring pad.
+You can buff these issues away using a regular scouring pad.
 We recommend Scotch Brite Scouring Pads as you can find green, maroon and white ones at your local grocery store, retail store, or online store.

 Step 3: Sanding out Gouges and Scratches